jase-k/Hanabi/README.md

 Call `/game/:gameid/:name`

 This will return the Game Object described above.
-This is intended to be called with a `setInterval()` function to update the game periodically throughout the game and provide the `live` experience.
+This is intended to be called with a `setInterval()` function to update the game periodically throughout the game and provide the 'live' experience.
 If building a game with a websocket, you could use this call to broadcast a response to the players after another player makes a play.

 ## Play Card